 Any collection, use, and management of personal information by the social networks, including Facebook, Instagram, Twitter, and LinkedIn (collectively, the “Social Networks”) are governed by their respective privacy policies and terms.
 When using Social Networks, you are required to comply with their privacy policies and terms.
 We recommend you carefully review their privacy policies and terms, as Hootsuite is not responsible for the Social Networks.

-Our Services also enable you to customize and connect your Hootsuite account to third-party services (“Third-Party Services”), including through apps you can access in the App Directory or which may be available to you via our portal/dashboard.
+Our Services also enable you to customize and connect your Hootsuite account to third-party services (“Third-Party Services”), including through apps you can access in the App Directory or which may be available to you via our platform.
 The collection of your information by these third parties is governed by the Third-Party Services’ privacy policies and terms.
 We recommend you carefully review their privacy policies and terms, as Hootsuite is not responsible for Third-Party Services.

 Our Services are not intended for use by children and should only be accessed by individuals who are at least 18 years old and are using the Services for business purposes.